 What if we recognize that each of our moments is about something greater?
 What if we see that there is value in the details because of the whole view?

 ‘Cause let’s face it, I’m not sure many of us are really okay with people seeing the ugly spots of our lives.
 We might be tempted to hold people at arms length (or farther) so all they can see is the beautiful view.
 No one needs to see the details, thank you very much.
 The overview is good enough, am I right?

 Because the truth is, it isn’t only about me.
 If it was, then maybe I would get to decide what image to cultivate and what “spots” to hide.
 But it isn’t about me.
 That is one of the hardest things and one of the most freeing things to say.

 The Samaritan woman at the well knew it.

 The man born blind lived it.

-Our lives, our stories, our struggles, our triumphs… they aren’t ours alone.
+What their stories exemplify is true for us too: our lives, our stories, our struggles, our triumphs… they aren’t ours alone.
 They bear witness to the goodness, truth, mercy, grace, love and glory of God.

 It’s why the man endured a lifetime of blindness… that God would be glorified.